Artotim/Pamda/README.md

 # Protein-peptide `.dcd` dynamics analysis
-This software generates analysis data from a dynamic run between protein-peptide, or a single protein in `.dcd` format.
+This software generates analysis data from a dynamic run in `.dcd` format for a protein-peptide complex, or a single protein.

-It can generate *csv* and plot files with information about contact hits between chains; map contacts between chain residues; RMSD general and for individual chains or residues; RMSF for each chain; interaction energies; complex energies; and distances between set of atoms or residues.
+It can generate *csv* and plot files with information about contact hits between chains; map contacts between chain residues; RMSD general and for individual chains or residues; RMSF for each residue; complex energies; interaction energies; and distances between set of atoms or residues.

 ## Contacts
 Analyze contacts between chains every frame interval.
-Reports number of contacts for each frame and maps which residues and atoms are contacting.
+Reports number of contacts for each frame and maps which residues and atoms are contacting for the entire simulation.

 `-C` Enables contact analysis.
 `-cti` Defines interval for running contact analysis.
 `--cutoff` Defines max Ångström to look for contacts.

 ## RMSD and RMSF
-Uses [VMD](https://www.ks.uiuc.edu/Research/vmd/) to measure RMSD in each frame, for the entire complex and separated chains, and also measure RMSF.
+Measures RMSD in each frame, for the entire complex and separated chains, and measure RMSF for each residue.

 `-R` Enables RMSD and RMSF analysis.

 ## Energies
-Uses [NAMD](https://www.ks.uiuc.edu/Research/namd/) to measure several energies in the complex and between chains interaction.
+Measures angles, bond, conformational, dihedrals, electrostatic , impropers, nonbond, vdW, and total energies in the complex and between chains interaction.

-`-E` Enables energie analysis.
+`-E` Enables energies analysis.

 ## Distances
 Measures distances in Ångström between a pair of atom os residues.